-Secured against a performing waste recycling plant.
-Refinancing options were presented and discussed with managements.

-Refinancing options were presented and discussed with management, but with the movement interest rates and the relatively short time until this facility matures (mid-2025), management did not want to pursue alternative finance given the amount of work and cost involved.

-- Management have indicated they will keep and service the facility to maturity. - The borrower has faced moderate cashflow difficulties in the past, however they are currently making payments in line with the current schedule.
+- Secured against a performing waste recycling plant. - Refinancing options were presented and discussed with management, but with the movement interest rates and the relatively short time until this facility matures (mid-2025), management did not want to pursue alternative finance given the amount of work and cost involved. - The borrower has indicated they will keep and service the facility to maturity. - The borrower has faced moderate cashflow difficulties in the past, and a minor adjustment to the schedule was agreed in early 2024.